- Workforce management

 - Company calendar that can be synced to iCal, Outlook Calendar and Google Calendar

-- Replace sticky notes as task reminders for checklists.
+- Replace sticky notes as task reminders for onboarding checklists.
 Set due dates and a detailed set of steps to complete the task.
 Are they consecutive?
 Save it as a template and have it ready to use next time you are working on a similar task.

 - Save office supplies and money by freeing up storage space.